alexmacarthur/graphql-quest/README.md

 }
 ```

-So, checking the success of the request can be basically performed by checking if the `errors` property exists on the return payload:
+So, checking the success of the request can be basically performed by checking if the `errors` property exists on the returned payload:

 ```js
 import { quest } from "grahpql-quest";